jay-sonawane/jay-sonawane.github.io/_pages/about.md

 <h2><strong>Research</strong> Interests</h2>
-My enduring fascination with nanoscale devices fuels my profound academic passion for nanoelectronics, device physics, and modeling.
+An enduring fascination with nanoscale devices fuels my profound academic passion for nanoelectronics, device physics, and modeling.
-I am interested to design and fabricate novel devices with accurate modeling.
+I am interested in designing and fabrication of novel devices with accurate modeling explaining the underlying physics.
 On a broader horizon, microelectronics and VLSI circuits encompass my interest.

 <br>